e-mcgeorge/e-mcgeorge.github.io/_pages/about.md

 _He hiringa hangarau, he oranga tangata._ Innovation in technology, for the benefit of all.

-I am an early career researcher with a Ph.D. in Mathematics.
-My thesis was in the field of computational fluid dynamics and explored inverse problems methods, such as optimal control, for geophysical fluid flows.
-I am adept at utilizing mathematical models and computational methods to analyze complex environmental phenomena.
-Currently, I am engaged in research utilizing Unmanned Surface Vehicles (USVs) to observe the eastern edge of the warm pool and estimate upwelling in the tropical Pacific region.
-My goal is to contribute to the advancement of our understanding of the processes in the tropical Pacific and the needs of observational systems.
+I am an early career researcher in oceanography.
+My research background is in computational fluid dynamics for inverse problems in geophysical fluid flows, focusing on ice sheet dynamics.
+I enjoy using mathematical models and computational methods to analyze complex environmental phenomena.
+Currently, I am researching mixing processes in the tropical Pacific region using observations from Unmanned Surface Vehicles (USVs).
+My goal is to help advance understanding of ocean dynamics in the tropical Pacific, which will help predict large scale climate events, such as El-Nino Southern Oscillation.

 Reach out if you would like to explore potential collaborations or discuss shared interests in the mathematical and environmental sciences.